 Groundwater is the most plentiful of all freshwater resources.
-As water soaks into the ground, some of it adheres to clay and soil to provide water to the plants.
-This water is in the unsaturated, or vadose, zone.
+As water percolates into the ground through layers of soil, clay, and rock, some of it adheres to the topmost layers to provide water to plants.
+This water is in what is called the unsaturated, or vadose, zone.
 Most of the pores in the vadose zone are filled with air, rather than water.

-Aquifers are areas of permeable rock that yield water.
-Aquifers are typically made of bedrock that has many fractures and connected pores, such as limestone, sandstone and gravel.
+Aquifers are areas of permeable rock that hold water.
+Typically, aquifers are made of bedrock that has many fractures and connected pores, such as limestone, sandstone and gravel.
 Shale and clay layers are impermeable, and therefore make poor aquifers.
-An aquifer is recharged through precipitation.
-There is significant interaction between surface water and ground water.
+An aquifer is "recharged" through precipitation from above percolating through the layers of soil and rock.
+Therefore, there is significant interaction between surface water and ground water.